 * China's October crude imports fall to 1-year low

-* But ongoing OPEC-lead supply cuts still support crude prices
+But ongoing OPEC-led supply cuts support crude prices

-* Traders eye rising Middle East tension with concern
+* Traders concerned about rising Middle East tension (Updates with comment, refreshes prices; changes dateline from SINGAPORE)

-Traders said they were closely eyeing escalating tensions in the Middle East, especially between regional rivals Saudi Arabia and Iran.
+Traders said they were closely watching escalating tensions in the Middle East, especially between regional rivals Saudi Arabia and Iran.

-China's October oil imports fell sharply from a near record-high of about 9 million barrels per day (bpd) in September to just 7.3 million bpd, data from the General Administration of Customs showed on Wednesday.
+China's October oil imports fell to just 7.3 million barrels per day from a near record-high of about 9 million bpd in September, according to data from the General Administration of Customs on Wednesday.
 That is the lowest level since October 2016, though imports were up 7.8 percent from a year ago.

-"Lower imports reflected less purchases from independent refineries as many of them are running out of crude quotas for this year," said Li Yan, oil analyst with Zibo Longzhong Information Group.
+Li Yan, oil analyst with Zibo Longzhong Information Group, said the lower imports reflected fewer purchases from independent refineries, "as many of them are running out of crude quotas for this year."

 For next year, however, independent refiners are likely to boost their imports again as authorities on Wednesday raised the 2018 crude oil import quota by 55 percent over 2017 to 2.85 million bpd.

-"Stronger oil fundamentals and investor inflows have been the catalyst for higher oil prices, but adding further support now is a focus on several geopolitical risks that have been looming over oil markets for a while," said U.S. bank Citi.
+"Stronger oil fundamentals and investor inflows have been the catalyst for higher oil prices, but adding further support now is a focus on several geopolitical risks that have been looming over oil markets for a while," said analysts at Citi.

-(Reporting by Henning Gloystein and Jamie Freed; Editing by Christian Schmollinger and Joseph Radford)
+(Additional reporting by Henning Gloystein and Jamie Freed in SINGAPORE; Editing by Louise Heavens)